 Another ski trip for beginners is to take the Drink of Water chairlift that takes skiers to Piney and Booth Gardens.
 The Red Buffalo is a high-speed lift that could replace the Drink of Water.
 More greens will be visible around the Bachelor Gulch area, Primrose, Sawbuck, and Stirrup.

-For Intermediate Skiers
+For Intermediate Skiers in Beaver Creek

 There are many options for intermediate skiers plenty of marked blue tails to enjoy the powder.
-The regular favorites are the Redtail, the Centennial, and the Larkspur bowl.
+The regular favourites are the Redtail, the Centennial, and the Larkspur bowl.
 To get to Red tail skiers need to take the Centennial express lift, for the latter the Larkspur chairlift is the best option.

 More blue trials are located in the Bachelor Gulch area; this area does not have enough skiers, giving you a chance to cruise around without much traffic.
-The Larkspur area is ideal for intermediate skiers as it offers three wide and appropriately pitched trials.
+The Larkspur area is ideal for intermediate skiers as it offers three extensive and appropriately pitched trials.
 Practise the mogul techniques like and Loco, Lupine, and a Shooting star in this region.
 Form the top of the Larkspur express lift skiers can get access to the Larkspur bowl.
 For more challenging mogul runs skiers can take the Grouse Mountain Express to try the Raven Ridge and Screech Owl.

-For Expert and Advanced Skiers
+For Expert and Advanced Skiers in Beaver Creek